 In modern practice the disciplines have been expanded from the original seven.
-At Randall University the Arts include Bible, Christian ministries, communication, drama, English, humanities, language, literature, missions, music, philosophy, religion, theology, and video production.
+At Randall University the Arts include Bible, Christian ministries, communication, drama, English, humanities, language, literature, missions, music, philosophy, religion, and theology.
 The Sciences encompass both the social and natural sciences.
 At Randall University the areas included in the sciences are business, computer science, economics, education, geography, health promotion and exercise science, history, leadership, management, mathematics, political science, psychology, science, sociology, and statistics.